 Baden-Württemberg has established this Green Bond Framework under which the federal state intends to issue Green Bonds to refinance green projects with a positive environmental benefit.
-This Green Bond Framework is based on the International Capital Markets Association ("ICMA") Green Bond Principles ("GBP"), 2021 version (with June 2022 Appendix)9.
+This Green Bond Framework is based on the International Capital Markets Association ("ICMA") Green Bond Principles ("GBP"), 2021 version (with June 2022 Appendix 1)9.

-Moreover, this Green Bond Framework takes into consideration, where possible, the EU Taxonomy Regulation10.
+Moreover, this Green Bond Framework takes into consideration, where possible, the EU Taxonomy Regulation, which includes the Climate Delegated Act as well as the Environmental Delegated Act10.
 As the green bond market continues to evolve, Baden-Wurttemberg's Framework may be subsequently revised or updated to remain consistent with shifting expectations, best market practices and regulatory landscape.
 Further, eligibility criteria included in this Framework may not necessarily apply to outstanding Green Finance instruments issued under previous versions of the Framework.

-The Green Bond Framework has four core components:
+The Green Bond Framework has four core components in line with the ICMA GBP:

 - · Use of Proceeds

-- Process for Project Evaluation and Selection
+- · Process for Project Evaluation and Selection

-- · Management of Proceeds
+- Management of Proceeds

 - Reporting

-This Green Bond Framework also follows the recommendations of the Green Bond Principles regarding External Reviews.
+This Green Bond Framework also follows the key recommendation of the GBP regarding External Reviews.